EnergySystemsModellingLab/MUSE_OS/docs/inputs/technodata.rst

    represents the number of years that a technology operates before it is decommissioned.

 UtilizationFactor
-   is the number of operating hours of a process over the maximum number of hours in a year.
+   represents the maximum actual output of the technology in a year, divided by the theoretical maximum output if the technology were operating at full capacity for the whole year.

 ScalingSize
    represents the minimum size of a technology to be installed.